SoullessMindful/advent-of-code-2023/README.md

 - Python
 - C
 - Scala
+- Rust

+Just testing and comparing different languages.
 So far Haskell and Scala have been the smoothest ones by far.